PsychedPhalanx/LSOAs-England-and-Wales/README.md

 - Health
   - A household is classified as deprived in the health dimension if any person in the household has general health that is bad or very bad or is identified as disabled.
 - Housing
-   - A household is classified as deprived in the housing dimension if the household's accommodation is either overcrowded, in a shared dwelling, or has no central heating. [[4]](https://www.ons.gov.uk/census/census2021dictionary/variablesbytopic/demographyvariablescensus2021/householddeprivation)
+   - A household is classified as deprived in the housing dimension if the household's accommodation is either overcrowded, in a shared dwelling, or has no central heating [[3]](https://www.ons.gov.uk/census/census2021dictionary/variablesbytopic/demographyvariablescensus2021/householddeprivation).

 The ONS data only gives the number of households deprived in 0, 1, 2, 3 or 4 dimensions per LSOA, but not which specific dimension(s) a household is deprived in.
 This restricts our ability to understand which factors are driving deprivation in each LSOA.
 As a result, our analysis can identify LSOAs or local authorities with high levels of deprivation but cannot provide insights into which dimensions of deprivation (education, employment, health or housing) are most prevalent.
 A more complete analysis ought to collate data on each of these four dimensions seperately, in order to identify LSOAs underperforming in each dimension.

 ### **Ethnicities of England and Wales**

 Similarly to the other data collected by the ONS, ethnicity is self-reported by individuals.
-This can be problematic in the case of ethnicity due to the "subjective, multifaceted, and changing nature of ethnic identification". [[5]](https://www.ons.gov.uk/methodology/classificationsandstandards/measuringequality/ethnicgroupnationalidentityandreligion)
+This can be problematic in the case of ethnicity due to the "subjective, multifaceted, and changing nature of ethnic identification" [[4]](https://www.ons.gov.uk/methodology/classificationsandstandards/measuringequality/ethnicgroupnationalidentityandreligion).

 The Census 2021 provided a range of ethnic categories for individuals to choose from.
 Within each broad group, individuals could specify the subgroup that they most closely identified with: